Career Advice

 The main difference between Kanban and Scrum is that Kanban is a workflow management tool, focusing on continuous and more fluid processes, whereas Scrum is based on short, structured work Sprints.

 At FDM, we teach in multiple working frameworks, including Agile, Waterfall and Scrum.
-This training ensures our consultants are adaptable and have the ability to succeed in various working environments with our leading clients.
+This coaching ensures our consultants are adaptable and have the ability to succeed in various working environments with our leading clients.

-Agile Scrum at FDM
+Agile and Scrum at FDM

-If you’re looking to kickstart your career in technology, check out the FDM Technical Graduate Programme to find out more.
+If you’re looking to kickstart your career in technology, check out the FDM Graduate Programme to find out more.